ternaustralia/ontology_tern/README.md

 ## Version control

 The main branch (master) is the working branch of the TERN Ontology.
-Changes must be made in another branch along with a GitHub pull request to merge into the main branch.
+Changes must be made in another branch, along with a GitHub pull request to merge into the main branch.

 Each push to a branch will trigger GitHub Actions to run validations and tests.
-These validations and tests must pass before the branch can be merged into the main branch.
+These validations and tests must pass before merging the branch into the main branch.

 ## Editing the TERN Ontology

-We use ontotools, a Python command line application to normalize the source files.
+We use ontotools, a Python command line application to normalise the source files.

 Ensure the following instructions are performed whenever edits are made to the source files before committing to git.